How a Healthy Diet Can Improve Blurry Night Vision

 Astigmatism

 Eating a more nutrient-rich diet can also help halt or prevent astigmatism.
 Some good sources of vitamin A are sweet potatoes, spinach, carrots, milk, fish and mangos.
 For vitamin B, try some eggs, dairy foods, salmon and trout.
-To get the vitamin C you need, add foods like citrus fruits, kale, pineapple, mangos, and kiwi.
+We mentioned some foods above to get the vitamin C you need, but you can also add in fruits like citrus, kale, pineapple, mangos and kiwi.

 Cataracts

 The best way to prevent cataracts and keep them at bay is through diet choices.
 Like the choice to reduce the amount of red meat that you eat.
 Additionally, make sure you are getting adequate amounts of vitamin C, vitamin E, lutein, and zeaxanthin.
-To add vitamin C to your diet, eat more bell peppers, broccoli, papaya, strawberries, cauliflower, and Brussel sprouts.
 Vitamin E can be added to your diet with sunflower seeds, almonds, avocados, shellfish, and olive oil.

 Other Dietary Options